USEPA/IO-Model-Builder/doc/data_format.md

 * Commas (`,`) are used as column separators
-* Character strings have to be enclosed in double quotes (`"`) if they contain a comma or contain multiple lines.
+* Character strings have to be enclosed in double quotes (`"`) if they contain a comma or multiple lines.
 In other cases the quoting is optional.
 * Numbers or boolean values (true, false) are never enclosed in quotes.
 The decimal separator is a point (`.`).
-* Leading and trailing whitespaces of values are ignored
+* Leading and trailing whitespaces are ignored
 * The file encoding is UTF-8 with Windows line endings (`CR` `LF`)

 ## Matrix files